SABLE: Secure And Byzantine robust LEarning: Introduction

 \subsection{Our Contributions}

 We consider a distributed learning system comprised of $n$ nodes and a server.
-We assume $f < \nicefrac{n}{2}$ nodes are Byzantine (i.e., they may send any vector to the server), while the remaining nodes are honest (i.e., non-Byzantine).
-Furthermore, the server is considered to be \textit{honest-but-curious}, i.e., the server correctly aggregates the nodes' vectors, but it would also use the received gradients to infer information about the nodes' data.
+We assume $f < \nicefrac{n}{2}$ nodes are Byzantine (i.e., they may send any vector to the server), while the remaining nodes are honest (i.e., correct).
+Furthermore, the server is considered to be \textit{honest-but-curious}, i.e., the server correctly aggregates the nodes' vectors, but it also tries to use the received gradients to infer information about the nodes' data.

 In this context, we propose a novel algorithm for Secure And Byzantine Robust LEarning, namely \algoname{}.
-To the best of our knowledge, this algorithm constitutes the first proposal of a homomorphic extension of DSGD that is robust to Byzantine nodes. \algoname{} incorporates the novel homomorphic robust aggregator \aggregator{} (Homomorphic Trimmed Sum), which we detail below, that simultaneously mitigates the impact of Byzantine nodes and provides strong cryptographic security ($\lambda\geq128$).
+To the best of our knowledge, this algorithm constitutes the first proposal of a homomorphic extension of DSGD that is robust to Byzantine nodes. \algoname{} incorporates the novel robust aggregator \textit{Homomorphic Trimmed Sum} (\aggregator{}), which we detail below, that simultaneously mitigates the impact of Byzantine nodes and provides strong cryptographic security ($\lambda\geq128$).